 We have been hearing a lot about software defined X and how it can positively impact your business.
-In fact, Arrow has written a four-part educational series about the topic to make sure you understand the business drivers, the technology and what Arrow can do to help you guide your customers in a proactive approach to new IT environments.
+In fact, Arrow has written several articles and an E-Book about the topic to make sure you understand the business drivers, the technology and what Arrow can do to help you guide your customers in a proactive approach to new IT environments.

-In this last article of the software defined educational series, we dive into software defined security.
+In this article, we dive into software defined security.
 It is a market that you should pay close attention to, because IDC predicts that by 2020, the security solutions market will grow to $50 billion.

 SDS can be defined as a type of security model in which the information security in a computing environment is implemented, controlled and managed by security software.
 It is a software-managed, policy-driven and governed security where most of the security controls, such as intrusion detection, network segmentation and access controls, are automated and monitored through software.